-So yea, if you look at the price of a luxury trains in India, it’s certainly big money for a (nearly) one week tour.
-But with that price, comes not just luxury, but ‘royal luxury’.
+So yea, if you look at the price of luxury trains in India, it’s certainly big money for a (nearly) one-week tour.
+But with that price, comes not just a luxury, but ‘royal luxury’.

 My Experience of Luxury Train Ride In India

 But the thing is, there’s was more to it than just organised travel.
-The entire experience of travelling in a luxury train in India is crafted in a way that it makes you feel like a royal personality.
+The entire experience of travelling on a luxury train in India is crafted in a way that makes you feel like a royal personality.

-To say the least, it kind of time-transports you back in the golden days of kings and queens — because of the way The Golden Chariot train (and the other luxury trains) looks from inside, and the way you’re treated on-board.
+To say the least, it kind of time-transports you back to the golden days of kings and queens — because of the way The Golden Chariot train (and the other luxury trains) looks from inside, and the way you’re treated on board.